anhkysu/trinhcodex-books/Programming/Interview/WIL - Cracking The Coding Interview.md

 - Interview process is a process.
 It has its own mechanism and output target.
 Use your skill and knowledge to satisfy the output target.

 ## B. Behind The Scenes

+> At Microsoft, interviewers want to see that you're passionate about technology.
+> At Amazonn, scalability and design are usually paid attention to.
+There's a bar raiser who is responsible for raising talent standard in the company.
+> At Google, you should also pay attention to System Scalability and Design.